tedk13/pui-website/content/docs/menus/site-menu.md

 We wrapped the site-menu in `site-menu-wrapper`.
 This ensures the proper position is applied to the wrapper and allows the responsive menu to function properly.

-If you have a logo that links to your home page, wrap that in an `a` tag with the class `site-logo`.

 Notice that this header has a navy background.
 You can add a background color to the site-menu and it will handle all of the text colors and hovers.
 The dropdown menu will also work with this color.
 But this is separate from the rest of the header.
 So in this case we add